 - Login Verification – Under this area you’ll find that you can enable SMS, Authentication, disable lost devices, finding and using your recovery code and more.
 Go through each of these settings to ensure that you have everything set the way you want.
 It can’t be stressed enough the importance of going through each item.

 - Birthday Setting – This is a social app so putting your birthday in there is important.
 It’s a good opportunity to market to your audience having your birthday be displayed to them during your birthday.
 Anytime you can get your face in front of your audience it’s a good thing.

 - Display Name – This is the name that people see when you add them or they add you.
 Choose wisely.
 This one, unlike your user name, can be changed.
 But you want it to be something that helps people to remember your brand.

 - Travel Mode – When you are traveling, your mobile device will use your data.
-You want to ensure that you have Snapchat set up right in case you do not want to use data for Snapchat.
-It’s under manage and additional services.
+You want to ensure that you have Snapchat set upright in case you do not want to use data for Snapchat.
+It’s under management and additional services.

 - Setting Your Phone Number – Here you’ll verify your number and choose whether or not you’ll allow your friends to use that number to locate you and whether or not your friends and strangers can see the phone number.

 - Changing Your Privacy Settings – This area does what it says.
 You can set the settings to be more private or more open.
 You can let either just your friends or everyone send you Snaps, for example.
 Plus you can set who can see your stories, which, as a marketer, you should set to everyone or custom.

 - Setting & Verifying Your Email Address — This is just like verifying your phone number, you will want to also verify and set privacy on your email address, as well.
 Remember to use an email address that goes with your business and to set it for public use.
 That way they’ll see your URL.